vipul2802/o365hq.com/content/services/Cutover Exchange Online Migration from a Third-Party hosted Exchange Server.md

 ### Prerequisites

-1. You must have a new Office 365 tenant without users (or with user accounts we can delete)
+1. You must have a new Microsoft 365 tenant without users (or with user accounts we can delete)
 2. You must have logins and passwords of all users involved in the migration or you must be ready to change them before the migration,